bpaauwe/udi-mower-poly/README.md

 3. Add NodeServer in Polyglot Web
    * After the install completes, Polyglot will reboot your ISY, you can watch the status in the main polyglot log.
 4. Once your ISY is back up open the Admin Console.
-5. Configure the node server with your station ID.
+5. Configure the node server with your account username and password.

 ### Node Settings
 The settings for this node are: